MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/private-channels.md

 The person who creates a private channel is the private channel owner and only the private channel owner can directly add or remove people from it.
 A private channel owner can add any team member to a private channel they created, including guests.
 Members of a private channel have a secure conversation space, and when new members are added, they can see all conversations (even old conversations) in that private channel.

-Team owners can only see private channels in their team if they're owners or members of the channel.
-A private channel owner or team owner who is a member of the private channel can delete the private channel.
-(A deleted private channel can be restored within 30 days after it's deleted).
+Team owners who aren't a member of a private channel can see the channel under **Manage team** but not in the channel list in the left pane.
+A private channel owner or team owner (whether or not they are a member of the private channel) can delete the private channel.
+A deleted private channel can be restored within 30 days after it's deleted.

 Team members can only see private channels that they've been added to.